guildai/guildai/guild/tests/steps-restart.md

 - ensure that --force-sourcecode to pipeline causes restarts to pick up source code changes :(

-- delete a run step link -> should auto-recreate it as if new run
+- delete a run step link -> should create a new step link with the same name as if new run - old step run will effectively be orphaned